 I could wax poetic about the joy of clear spaces for a long time, but suffice it to say that it makes a room feel calmer and more peaceful, it is easier to clean, and you actually have enough room for food prep and cooking when you've got clear space to work.

-There are two types of clutter on this flat surface.
+There are three types of clutter on this flat surface, and I suggest you deal with them one type at a time.

-The first is the obvious stuff that doesn't belong -- the hammer from the recent home repair, the school books that should go back in your child's backpack, etc.
+The first type of clutter is the obvious stuff that doesn't belong -- the hammer from the recent home repair, the school books that should go back in your child's backpack, etc.

 These items are somewhat easier to deal with, especially in a fifteen minute decluttering mission like this one.
-You can tell they don't belong there, and you move them back to where they do belong instead.
+You can tell they don't belong on your kitchen counters, but for some reason were placed there, and your job is to move them back to where they do belong instead.

-The second type of clutter is more insidious.
-It's stuff that does belong in the kitchen, but perhaps shouldn't be on the counter but put away in a drawer or cabinet instead.
+The third type of clutter is often the hardest to get rid of.
+It's stuff that does belong in the kitchen, but perhaps shouldn't be on the counter but instead should be put away in a drawer or cabinet.
 (Or perhaps it really is clutter and should completely leave your home.)

 So read on below to see pictures of both cluttered and uncluttered kitchen counters that have been sent in by other readers, plus my thoughts on how to make decluttering your counters a daily habit.